ManishDass/ManishDass/README.md

 - 👋 Hi, I’m @ManishDas
-- 👀 I’m interested in Full Stack Web developement & UI Design
+- 👀 I’m a Full Stack Web developer & UI Designer
-- 🌱 I’m currently learning Figma, Ionic, Advance CSS
+- 🌱 Currently learning Next.JS, PlanetDB, DSA
-- 💞️ I’m looking to collaborate on ...
-- 📫 You to reach me at manishdas11811480@gmail.com
+- 📫 You can reach me at manishdas11811480@gmail.com

 <!---
 ManishDass/ManishDass is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.